smazurov/brunch-marcos/README.md

 ## Unit Testing

 The [Mocha](http://visionmedia.github.com/mocha/) test-suite is included by default.
 Files located in `tests` that end with `_test.js` (or .coffee) are automatically packaged.

 To run tests independent of the browser, execute `brunch test`; to run them in the browser, navigate to `public/test/index.html`.
 Test-related code is automatically recompiled during `brunch build` and `brunch watch`, and will automatically refresh the test page.
-To set up and get started on using a specific testing interface, take a look at the following guides
+To set up and get started on using a specific testing interface, take a look at the following guides:

 * [TDD](https://gist.github.com/4361378)
 * [BDD](https://gist.github.com/4361398)
 * [QUnit](https://gist.github.com/4361413)